CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ### Support

 Although this project is fully Open Source, developing AIMSICD is a lot of work and done by enthusiastic people during their free time.
 If you're a developer yourself, we welcome you with open arms!
 To keep developers in a great mood and support development, please consider making a [donation](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Donations).
-All collected donations will be split into appropriate pieces and directly sent to developers who contribute useful code.
+It will be split into appropriate pieces and directly sent to developers who solved the backed Issue.

 ---